 As part of our commitment to developing pupils’ personal, social, health and economic knowledge and skills, the children will be learning about their rights and responsibilities as a citizen both in school and as part of the wider world.

 Musical talents.
 The children will be developing their singing skills through the participation in a singing group led by a music specialist.
-In addition to this, the children will be following a music scheme adopted by the school: Charanga.
+In addition to this, the children will be taught how to play the recorder with a specialist music teacher.